Eli Manning: Professional career

-2004 season: Rookie year
+2004 season

 Manning made his NFL regular season debut in Week 1 against the Philadelphia Eagles.
 He came into the game toward the end the fourth quarter in relief of Kurt Warner.
 He finished the 31–17 loss 3-of-9 for 66 yards.
 Manning made his first career regular season start against the Atlanta Falcons at Giants Stadium on November 21, 2004.
 In the game, Manning threw his first career touchdown on a six-yard pass to Jeremy Shockey in the third quarter.
 In his fourth start, against the Baltimore Ravens at M&T Bank Stadium on December 12, 2004, he ended the day with a 0.0 passer rating and was benched in the second half in favor of Warner, but remained the Giants starter through the end of the season.
 In Week 15, against the Pittsburgh Steelers, he recorded his first multi-touchdown performance with 182 passing yards, two touchdowns, and one interception in the 33–30 loss in a duel with fellow rookie quarterback Ben Roethlisberger.
 In the regular season finale, Manning passed for 144 yards, three touchdowns, and one interception in the 28–24 victory over the Dallas Cowboys, getting his first win as a starter.
 The Giants finished with a 6–10 record and were 1–6 in games that Manning started in.
 He finished with 1,043 passing yards, six touchdowns, and nine interceptions.